 Use your knowledge of computing to help answer some of the biggest scientific questions we have left to answer.
 If you're passionate about coding, programming and algorithms, our Data Science Degree Apprenticeship could be your next step.

 Find out more about teaching options and studying during COVID-19 in the Entry requirements section, below.

 Bioinformatics put simply is digital biology – it’s doing biology on a computer.
 We need technology to access biology, and bioinformatics is the discipline evolving to address that requirement.
 It’s the basis of understanding biology in the future.

 Bioinformatics involves the handling and analysing of complex information or ‘big data' derived from biological experiments.
 These different data types are combined to understand genes, the genome, how molecules interact and how this is relevant to diseases and their cures.

 Bioinformatics is a rapid growth area in the UK and globally; Cambridge especially is at the forefront of genomic discovery.
 Bioinformatics skills are in huge demand in the NHS and the pharma, biotech, research and big data sectors.

 Being an apprentice, and having that mindset, equipped me to be an entrepreneur.
 That’s why I would recommend this path to anyone thinking about where to go next with their career

 We've worked with the world-renowned Wellcome Trust Sanger Institute to develop the BSc (Hons) Bioinformatics degree.
-It is the UK’s first Data Scientist Degree Apprenticeship for the bioinformatics profession, and a pioneering initiative to develop trained early career bioinformaticians.
+It is the UK’s first Data Science Degree Apprenticeship for the bioinformatics profession, and a pioneering initiative to develop trained early career bioinformaticians.

 Twenty percent of your learning will be classed as ‘off the job’, which means that you'll be learning during normal working hours either in your place of work or outside – but not as part of your normal working duties.